DouglasRochaT/KEditor/README.md

 # KEditor
-## A simple Python application to apply matplotlib filters to an image.
+## A simple Python application to apply matplotlib cmap`s to an image.

-Requires OpenCV, Matplotlib and NunPy:
+Requires OpenCV and Matplotlib:
->pip3 install numpy opencv-python matplotlib
+>pip3 install opencv-python matplotlib

 Also uses Tkinter